sankarshanmukhopadhyay/Links/README.md

 Instead we want to discover what is universal about human reputation systems and develop a common architecture to support those systems.

 ### Goals
-The project is motivated by an attempt to:
+The project is motivated by some big problems.
+How do we:
 1. Harden communities against a future AI that is highly capable and potentially malign
 2. Address bottlenecks in AI development including alignment, context drift, and [jagged intelligence](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Jagged-Intelligence)
 1. Create a new/old toolkit for thinking about: